2026 SCHEDULE

 1. ENTRY

-• Entries can be emailed to ccgardeningassociation@gmail.com or use the form on our website (acknowledged).
-Or you can send the paper form (on the inside back page) to the Entries Secretary.
+• Entries can be emailed to ccgardeningassociation@gmail.com, use the form on our website, or you can send the paper form (inside back page) to the Entry Secretary.

 • Entries are free.